VirulentArc/ScriptCards/Spell Book Manager/readme.md

 The first time each player runs the script a new `Spell Book Manager [PlayerID]` will be created.<br>
 ![Installation](images/handouts.png)

-GM's will see a string of characters in the GM Notes of the Handouts.
+GMs will see a string of characters in the GM Notes of the handouts.
 Do not manually edit the GM Notes, that is a JSON string that holds all the mule assignment information.<br>
 ![Installation](images/JSON.png)

 ---